ANSSI-FR/AD-control-paths/README.md

 ## "Who Can Read the CEO's Emails Edition"
 ![An example of control paths graph](graph-example.png "An example of control paths graph")

-Control paths in Active Directory are an aggregation of "control relations" between entities of the domain (users, computers, groups, GPO, containers, etc.) which can be visualized as graphs (such as above) and whose purpose is to answer questions like *"Who can get 'Domain Admins' privileges ?"* or *"What resources can a user control ?"* and even *"Who can read the CEO's emails ?"*.
+Control paths in Active Directory are an aggregation of "control relations" between entities of the domain (users, computers, groups, GPO, containers, etc.).
+These relations can be visualized as graphs (such as above) to answer questions like *"Who can get 'Domain Admins' privileges ?"* or *"What resources can a user control ?"* and even *"Who can read the CEO's emails ?"*.

 ---
 ## CHANGES
-Pure Cypher querying through Neo4j REST API, increasing performance SCCM dumping utilities
+Basic Cypher querying through Neo4j REST API, increasing performance

-Kerberos delegation relations
+New control paths are added : Kerberos delegation, SCCM dumping utilities for local admins and sessions control paths

 Adding EXCHANGE permissions in v1.3 "Who Can Read the CEO's Emails Edition".
 Permissions extracted from AD Users, Mailbox/DB descriptors, RBAC and MAPI folders.